daleao/sdv/WalkOfLife/README.md

 - **TrashNeededPerFriendshipPoint** (integer) - Represents the number of trash items the Conservationist must collect in order to gain 1 point of friendship towards all villagers.
 Default is 100.
 - **TaxDeductionCeiling** (decimal) - Represents the maximum allowed tax deduction by the Ferngill Revenue Service.
 Set this to a sensible value to avoid breaking your game.
 Default is 0.25 (25% bonus value on every item).
 - **EnablePrestige** (boolean) - Whether to apply prestige changes.
-- **SkillResetCostMultiplier** (decimal) - Multiplies the base prestige cost.
+- **SkillResetCostMultiplier** (decimal) - Multiplies the base skill reset cost.
 Set to 0 to prestige for free.
-- **ForgetRecipesOnSkillReset** (boolean) - Wether prestiging a skill also clears all associated recipes.
+- **ForgetRecipesOnSkillReset** (boolean) - Wether reseting a skill also clears all associated recipes.
+- **AllowMultipleResetsPerDay** (boolean) - Whether the player can reset more than one skill in a day.
+- **BaseSkillExpMultiplier** (decimal) - Multiplies all skill experience gained from the start of the game.
-- **BonusSkillExpAfterReset** (decimal) - Percentage bonus ll skill experience gained after each respective prestige.
+- **BonusSkillExpPerReset** (decimal) - Multiplies all skill experience gained after each respective prestige.
-- **EnableExtendedProgession** (boolean) - Whether to open progression up to level 20 after fully prestiging a skill.

 ## Console Commands

 The mod provides the following console commands, which you can enter in the SMAPI console for testing, checking or cheating:

-- **player_checkskills** - List the player's current skill levels.
+- **player_skills** - List the player's current skill levels.
 - **player_resetskills** - Reset all player's skills.
-- **player_checkprofessions** - List the player's current professions.
+- **player_professions** - List the player's current professions.
 - **player_addprofessions** - Add the specified professions to the local player.
 - **player_resetprofessions** - Reset all skills and professions for the local player.
-- **player_setultmeter** - Set the Super Mode meter to the desired value.
+- **player_setultvalue** - Set the Super Mode value to the desired number.
 - **player_readyult** - Max-out the Super Mode meter.
-- **player_registerult** - Change the currently registered Super Mode profession.
+- **player_setultindex** - Change the Super Mode profession to the desired index.
-- **player_checkult** - Check the currently registered Super Mode profession.
+- **player_whichult** - Check the currently registered Super Mode profession.
 - **player_maxanimalfriendship** - Max-out the friendship of all owned animals, which affects their sale value as Breeder.
 - **player_maxanimalmood** - Max-out the mood of all owned animals, which affects production frequency as Producer.
-- **player_checkfishingprogress** - Check your fishing progress and bonus fish value as Angler.
+- **player_fishingprogress** - Check your fishing progress and bonus fish value as Angler.
-- **wol_checkdata** - Check current value of all mod data fields (ItemsForaged, MineralsCollected, ProspectorStreak, ScavengerStreak, WaterTrashCollectedThisSeason, ActiveTaxBonusPercent).
+- **wol_data** - Check current value of all mod data fields (ItemsForaged, MineralsCollected, ProspectorStreak, ScavengerStreak, WaterTrashCollectedThisSeason, ActiveTaxBonusPercent).
 - **wol_setdata** - Set a new value for one of the mod data fields above.
-- **wol_checkevents** - List currently subscribed mod events (for debugging).
+- **wol_events** - List currently subscribed mod events (for debugging).

 ## Recommended Mods